 What is Crafter CMS¶

-Crafter CMS is an open-source, Java-based, Web content management system for Web sites, mobile apps, AR, VR and more, designed for ease of development and scaling.
+Crafter CMS is designed for ease of development, flexibility, scalability and geographic distribution of independent delivery nodes.
 Crafter CMS is comprised of several independent, integrated components including: a core content repository, an authoring application for content editors/managers (Crafter Studio), a dynamic content delivery system (Crafter Engine), a user profile store and personalization server (Crafter Profile), a query/search server (Crafter Search) and a social content store and server (Crafter Social).

 What do I need to run Crafter CMS¶

 Follow these instructions to run Crafter CMS and to download and install Crafter on your machine or server: Quick Start Guide